rozkminiacz/jekyll-now/_posts/2017-9-13-Gradle-Dependencies-The-Smart-Way.md

 ```

 ## Keep dependencies in separate file
-Now let's do something more tricky.
+Now let’s do something more tricky.
 Create file dependencies.gradle in your project directory:
 ```groovy
 ext {
     def RxJava2Version = '2.1.1'